-How to Connect:

-- See Fig. 1.
-Push the tubing into the Quick-Connect fitting, then gently pull back on the tubing to make sure connection was secure. - No inserts, sleeve, or nuts are needed to secure the connection. - No Teflon tape is needed!
+- How to Connect: See Fig.1.
+Push the tubing into the Quick-Connect fitting, then gently pull back on the tubing to make sure connection was secure. - No inserts, sleeve, or nuts are needed to secure the connection. - No Teflon tape! - To Disconnect: See Fig.1A.

-To Disconnect:

-- See Fig.1A.
 Push in and hold down on the collet ring square against the fitting.
 With the collet held in this position the tube can be removed. - 2.
-Metal compression nut fitting: (comes with 1 insert, 1 sleeve, 1 nut) This is for feed water adapter -needle valve only.
+Metal compression nut fitting: (comes with 1 insert, 1 sleeve, 1 nut) Only feed water adapter-needle valve is this type.